samy-soliman/GitOps-CICD-CloudBuild-Terraform-GKE/ReadMe.md

 1. We start by creating our infrastructure, we can do this by making a commit to the IAC repo.
 ![CArchitecture](/Images/14.PNG)

-2. inspect pipeline steps in cloudbuild
+2. inspect pipeline steps in cloudbuild.
 ![CArchitecture](/Images/7.PNG)

-3. makking sure the cluster is created
+3. makking sure the cluster is created.
 ![CArchitecture](/Images/10.PNG)